Updated August 5, 2023

 - The financial institutions provide loans and advances to the customers.

-- The rate of return is very high in the case of investment made in this type of institution.
+- The rate of return is very high in the case of investments made in this type of institution.

 - It also gives customers a highly rated consultancy for their beneficial investments.

-- It also serves as a depository for its customers.
+- Serves as a depository for its customers.